This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at

 Often times assistance is needed to make the necessary adjustments to allow for proper ventilation in the converted rabbitry.
 Which is why you should try having your rabbits outside of a structure if possible.

 Good ventilation is just as important during the winter as it is during the heat of the summer.
 I will talk more on this later but keep in mind that rabbits cannot tolerate temperatures in excess of 80 degrees with accompanying high humidity rabbits can tolerate higher temperatures when humidity is low as long as the air is moving about the rabbitry.

 Humidity / Temperature

 Humidity and high heat are your enemies.
 And together they are a deadly combo.
-Ideally, you want to have less than 60% humidity and 80 degrees or less in your rabbitry.
+Ideally, you want to have less than 60% humidity and 80 degrees or less in your rabbitry for the summer months.

 These are some key things to help keep a rabbitry cool.

 - Location – Choose the shadiest location possible.

 - Trees are nature’s cooling system and will keep the rabbitry cooler than shelter by a barn or structure.

 - Freeze bottles or veggies for your rabbits to snack on.

 There are several ways to help keep your rabbits cool.
 You can read more here about how to keep rabbits cool in the summer heat.

 Rabbitry Housing Needs Lighting

 I am a bit of a nerd about these things but it makes sense.
 Lighting is key to raising almost any animal.
-If you want them to produce well and be healthy it only makes sense that the lighter they have the more likely they are to have successful litters.
+If you want them to produce well and be healthy it only makes sense that the more light they have the more likely they are to have successful litters.